Skip to main content

 Batch Calculate

-Or you can pass a list of datum to the metric to compute the metrics in a single call.
+You can also pass a list of data to the metric to compute the metrics in a single call.

 data = [